olivesgatech/UNIQUE-Unsupervised-Image-Quality-Estimation/README.md

 # UNIQUE-Unsupervised-Image-Quality-Estimation

-This is a demonstration of the algorithm described in the above mentioned paper.
+This is a demonstration of the algorithm described in the paper ["UNIQUE: Unsupervised Image Quality Estimation"](https://ghassanalregibdotcom.files.wordpress.com/2016/10/temel2016_spl1.pdf).
 Given an original and a distorted image, UNIQUE gives out a score that approximates the perceptual quality of the distorted image.
 The score lies between 0 and 1 (1 being the best quality).

 You can change this program as you like and use it anywhere, but please refer to its original source (cite our paper and our web page at